How to Write the George Washington University Essays 2024-2025

 If you’re interested in applying for the Honors Program, you must complete two supplemental essays that showcase how the program would aid your studies at the University.
 Also, if you’re interested in applying to the Cisneros Hispanic Leadership Institute, you’ll need to write an essay about how you can contribute to a sense of comunidad within the Institute.

-Read these GW essay examples by accepted students to inspire your writing.
+Read these GW essay examples written by real accepted students to inspire your writing!

 George Washington University Supplemental Essay Prompts